-Capral is subject to the Australian Privacy Principles for handling personal information contained in the Privacy Act 1988 (Cth).
+Capral is subject to the Australian Privacy Principles for handling personal information contained in the Privacy Act 1988 (Cth) (as amended).

 Acts and practices of Capral which are directly related to the employee records of our current and former employees are exempt from the coverage of these principles and this Policy does not apply to them.

 At Capral we only collect personal information from you, which is necessary for conducting our business, providing our products and services to you and meeting our legal obligations.

 Where reasonable and practicable to do so, we collect personal information about you directly from you.
 Generally, Capral may collect personal information about you when you meet with us in person, contact us by telephone, facsimile or e-mail, correspond with us by mail or when you transact or request further information about our products or services through our web site.

 Generally, we only collect personal information from our web site when you provide it to us voluntarily.
 Our web site may collect non-personal information from your computer (e.g. the identity of your Internet browser, the type of operating system you use, your IP address and the domain name of your Internet service provider).
 We may collect information regarding the pages within our network which you visit and what you click on.